JPEG Overlays sometimes have a Black Background, unlike most .png files, which have a transparent background.

-Sometimes a jpeg overlay works better when it is on a darker image or background.
+2. Sometimes a jpeg overlay works better when it is on a darker image or background.
 For example, it needs to glow or have a see through effect.
-Sometimes it is very difficult to see the overlay on a lighter background. ( Especially when it is a white wing or light flare! )
+It may be very difficult to see the overlay on a lighter background. ( Especially when it is a white wing or light flare! )

 1. REMOVE THE BLACK BACKGROUND